slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

+> *'Start as close to the end as possible.' -- Kurt Vonnegu*

 Direction is more important than velocity.

 Position yourself for victory by bringing the target closer.
-Convenience (location) is better than space amount.
-Trade space for time.
+Location is better than space amount so trade space for time.

-> *'Start as close to the end as possible.' -- Kurt Vonnegu*

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*